awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 After the release of the 2018\.03\.16 Windows AMIs, we discovered an unquoted path in the configuration of the Amazon EC2 Hibernate Agent\.
 The agent was included in the AMIs for Windows Server 2008 through Windows Server 2016\.
 This issue does not impact the AMIs for Windows Server 2003\.

 AWS has removed the Windows AMIs dated 2018\.03\.16\.
-To be notified when new Windows AMIs are available, see [Subscribing to Windows AMI notifications](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/windows-ami-version-history.html#subscribe-notifications)\.
+To be notified when new Windows AMIs are available, see [Subscribe to Windows AMI notifications](#subscribe-notifications)\.

 To mitigate the issue, you can use one of the following procedures to add the missing quotation marks\.
 If the agent is running, you must also restart the agent\.
 Alternatively, you can terminate any instances that you launched from a 2018\.03\.16 Windows AMI and replace them with instances launched using a different AMI\.